johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

 automatic bootstrap) or put that key into a queue for subsequent manual validation and verification.

-### Signalling That Manual Bootstrap is Required or Requested

-{{?I-D.berra-dnsop-keystate}} describes a mechanism by which the child may communicate "Key State" to the UPDATE Receiver.
-If the child supports this mechanism then a KeyState OPT MUST be included in the initial key upload (the self-signed UPDATE containing the public key).
-The child MAY include a KeyState OPT containing the KEY-STATE for "Manual bootstrap requested" (value=1).
-The UPDATE Receiver SHOULD honour this request and not perform automatic bootstrap for this child and this key.

-Likewise, in the response to the initial key upload, if the UPDATE contained a KeyState OPT, then the UPDATE Receiver has the ability to signal the requirement that the child SIG(0) key is manually bootstrapped (verified) by including a KeyState OPT containing the KEY-STATE for "Manual bootstrap required" (value=11).
-If a KeyState OPT from the UPDATE Receiver is included in the response then the child MUST validate this message using the SIG(0) public key of the UPDATE Receiver.
-If the response is unsigned it MUST be ignored.
-If the response valdiates then the child SHOULD signal this information to an operator, to resolve manually.

 ### Automatic Bootstrap of the SIG(0) Public Key

 Automated bootstrapping is also possible, subject to the policy of the UPDATE Receiver.
-The basic idea is to publish the public SIG(0) key as a KEY record at the child apex prior to the initial key upload.
+The basic idea is to publish the public SIG(0) key as a KEY record either at the child apex or at a special name below the name of an authoritative nameserver for the zone located in a DNSSEC- signed zone.
+This publication must occur prior to the initial key upload.
 Then the UPDATE Receiver (or an agent) may look that KEY up for subsequent validation.

 ### Automatic Bootstrap When Child Zone Is DNSSEC-signed

-If the child zone is DNSSEC-signed (including a signed delegation via a DS record), then the KEY record containing the SIG(0) public key can be looked up and validated by the DNS UPDATE Receiver.
+If the child zone is DNSSEC-signed (including a signed delegation via a DS record), then the KEY record containing the SIG(0) public key located at the zone apex can be looked up and validated by the DNS UPDATE Receiver.

     child.parent.
 IN KEY ...
     child.parent.
 IN RRSIG KEY ...